na-na-hi/renget/archive/NikkeUnion.md

 MELLOW | Leader sold the union to the Chinese | IRONTITS | 2921 | NA

 -> ![Doro](https://i.imgur.com/LM0pZQd.png) <-
-!!! info -> In case I missed you on the thread and want to update your union info you can drop by here https://discord.gg/VwXZjjED <-
+!!! info -> In case I missed you on the thread and want to UPDATE your union info you can drop by here https://discord.gg/VwXZjjED <-